anentropic/apigraph/docs/reference/openapi-extensions.rst

 For this example, Apigraph will understand the link or backlink as having *multiplicity* or, in other words, that the prerequisite request should be made multiple times and the values from each collated into an array for use in a single downstream parameter target.

-Apigraph will respect the quantifiers such as ``minItems: 1`` and ``maxItems: 255`` when repeating the prerequisite requests, which can be made in parallel.
+Apigraph will respect the quantifiers of the target array schema, like ``minItems: 1`` and ``maxItems: 255``, when repeating the prerequisite requests, which can be made in parallel.